Hodge level for weighted complete intersections: Introduction

 \item[(iii)] The variety $X$ is of curve type if and only if either $n=1$, or $n= 3$ (cf. Table~\ref{table:dim 3}), or $X$ is an odd-dimensional complete intersection of $k\le 3$ quadrics in~$\P^{n+k}$, or~$X$ is a five-dimensional cubic in~$\P^6$. \end{itemize} \end{theorem}

 Our second result concerns smooth Fano weighted complete intersections that are of $m$-Calabi--Yau type for some $m$.
+For a weighted complete intersection $X$ of multidegree~\mbox{$(d_1,\ldots,d_k)$} in~\mbox{$\P(a_0,\ldots,a_N)$} we put

-\begin{theorem} Let $X$ be a smooth well formed Fano weighted complete intersection of multidegree $(d_1,\ldots,d_k)$, $d_1\le\ldots\le d_k$, in $\P(a_0,\ldots,a_N)$ which is not an intersection with a linear cone.
-Put $n=\dim X=N-k$.
-The following assertions hold. \begin{itemize} \item[(i)] Let $m$ be a positive integer.
-The variety $X$ is of $m$-Calabi--Yau type if and only if the following conditions hold: \begin{itemize} \item one has either $k=1$ or $d_{k-1}<d_k$;
+\begin{theorem} Let $X$ be a smooth well formed Fano weighted complete intersection of multidegree $(d_1,\ldots,d_k)$, $d_1\le\ldots\le d_k$, which is not an intersection with a linear cone.
+Put $n=\dim X$, and let $m$ be a positive integer.
+Then $X$ is of $m$-Calabi--Yau type if and only if the following conditions hold: \begin{itemize} \item one has either $k=1$ or $d_{k-1}<d_k$;

-\item the number $i_X=\sum a_i-\sum d_j$ is divisible by $d_k$;
+\item the number $i_X$ is divisible by $d_k$;